be-ys-cloud/vault-gitlab-connector/README.md

 > Before migration to v1.15.6, don't forget to duplicate all your policies with the new formatted names.
 > After migration, you'll be able to remove old policies.

+> **Please note that the GitLab connector is only available with a full-Vault build starting 1.18.0.

 ## Building the image

 ### How it works